 Verifying Port Forwarding

-You can use the SD-WAN Router's Reports function to verify your new Port Forward is working.
+You can use the Micro Edge's Reports function to verify your new Port Forward is working.
 Open Reports > Sessions > Sessions and add the column 'Server Address New':

 Finally, add the server address in the Search here… field located above the list of sessions.
 This will filter the report down to only those which include that IP address.